harijayms/terraform/examples/azure-openshift-origin/README.md

 You can configure additional settings per the official [OpenShift Origin Documentation](https://docs.openshift.org/latest/welcome/index.html).

-Few options you have
+A few options you have:

 1. Deployment Output

-  a. openshiftConsoleUrl the openshift console url<br/>
+  a. `openshiftConsoleUrl` - the openshift console url<br/>
-  b. openshiftMasterSsh  ssh command for master node<br/>
+  b. `openshiftMasterSsh` - ssh command for master node<br/>
-  c. openshiftNodeLoadBalancerFQDN node load balancer<br/>
+  c. `openshiftNodeLoadBalancerFQDN` - node load balancer<br/>

-  get the deployment output data
+  Get the deployment output data.

-  a. portal.azure.com -> choose 'Resource groups' select your group select 'Deployments' and there the deployment 'Microsoft.Template'.
-As output from the deployment it contains information about the openshift console url, ssh command and load balancer url.<br/>
+  a. portal.azure.com -> choose 'Resource groups', select your group, select 'Deployments', and then select the deployment 'Microsoft.Template'.
+As output from the deployment, it contains information about the openshift console url, ssh command, and load balancer url.<br/>
   b.
-With the Azure CLI : azure group deployment list &lt;resource group name>
+With the Azure CLI run: `azure group deployment list <resource group name>`

-2. add additional users. you can find much detail about this in the openshift.org documentation under 'Cluster Administration' and 'Managing Users'.
-This installation uses htpasswd as the identity provider.
-To add more user ssh in to master node and execute following command:
+2. Add additional users.
+You can find much detail about this in the openshift.org documentation under 'Cluster Administration' and 'Managing Users'.
+This installation uses `htpasswd` as the identity provider.
+To add more users, ssh into the master node and execute the following command:

    ```sh
    sudo htpasswd /etc/origin/master/htpasswd user1
    ```
-  now this user can login with the 'oc' CLI tool or the openshift console url
+  Now this user can login with the 'oc' CLI tool or the openshift console url.